tobixen/thrash-protect/README.rst

 - Make sure to install some swap space.
 Thrash-protect is not performing very well if no swap space is installed.

-- The default settings are not very well tuned for a host with fast swap (SSD).
-You may risk that the performance goes down on a host actively using the swap space.
-At the other hand, for SSDs, thrash-protect will likely increase the life time of the SSD.

 - Thrash-protect is optimized for servers, not desktops.
 One may experience that GUI-sessions (XOrg, Wayland, window managers, etc) won't work at all if heavy thrashing is going on.
 Keep in mind that